Have you always figured bad breath in dogs was normal, so you just accepted it?

 Again, if the reason is something else, management will depend on the condition, but can include medication, regular checks and follow up testing.

-Don’t waste time looking all over the internet for possible causes, to figure out what’s going on.
+Don’t waste time looking all over the internet for possible explanations for what’s going on.
 I purposely kept this article nice and straightforward, so you’ll see the best course of action is a trip to your trusty veterinarian.
 He’ll get you all the answers you need.

 Bad breath in dogs - conclusion